Si-Yuan-LIU/Si-Yuan-LIU.github.io/_pages/services.md

 * IEEE/RSJ International Conference on Intelligent Robots and Systems (IROS)
 * IEEE Conference on Control Technology and Applications (CCTA)
 * IFAC Conference on Analysis and Design of Hybrid Systems (ADHS)
+* Mediterranean Conference on Control and Automation (MED)
 * IEEE International Conference on Intelligent Transportation Systems (ITSC)
 * IEEE Chinese Control Conference (CCC)